The CSA Board

 Vice President: Alison Sly-Adams – Antigua

-Alison was born in the UK and moved to Antigua with her Antiguan husband in 2003.
-They jointly own and run a digital marketing agency, Antigua Nice Ltd. Alison’s involvement with sailing came out of her initial role at Antigua Sailing Week in 2010 where she undertook the local marketing role.
-This developed into an international marketing and Commercial Director role and since 2011, alongside Kathy Lammers as Chair of the ROC, she has taken on responsibility for all commercial decisions, sponsorship, marketing and shoreside event organization.
-Alison also owns an event marketing and management company, Mainstay Caribbean Ltd. which is responsible for the CSA Secretariat function.
-She is also board member of the Antigua and Barbuda Marine Association.
+Alison was born in the UK and moved to Antigua with her Antiguan husband in 2003 and immediately took ownership of the biggest online guide to Antigua, Antiguanice.com.
+Alison’s involvement with sailing started as local marketing coordinator for Antigua Sailing Week which quickly developed into an international marketing role.
+Since 2011 as Commercial Director alongside Kathy Lammers as Chair of the ROC, she has taken on responsibility for all commercial decisions, sponsorship, marketing and shoreside event organization.
+She is an active board member of the Antigua and Barbuda Marine Association (ABMA).
+Alison also owns a digital marketing and management agency, Mainstay Caribbean Ltd., which is responsible for secretariat functions for both the CSA and the ABMA as well as website creation and management for other companies.

-Vice President – Ian Hope Ross – St. Maarten
+Vice President – Robert ‘Bobby’ Hillier – St. Maarten/USA

 Vice President: Mark Theron – Nevis

 Mark was born in Cape Town, South Africa; sailed to the Caribbean in 1988; lived in St Maarten till 1997 and was active in sailing on St Maarten.
 He started a sail loft at Bobby’s Marina and later moved to Cole Bay.
 Mark was a CSA (formerly CYA) measurer for several years with Alfred Koolen and David de Vries on SXM as well as a member of the Heineken Regatta Technical Committee.
 He has lived on Nevis since 1997 and has been Commodore of Nevis Yacht Club and founded the St Kitts and Nevis Sailing Association; he is currently Past President of SKNSA.
 Continued efforts to develop sailing at grass roots level in SKN remain a priority.